tzcnt/TooManyCooks/README.md

 ### Supported Compilers
 Linux:
-- Clang 16 or newer
+- Clang 17 or newer
 - GCC 12.3 or newer

 Windows:
-- Clang 16 or newer (via clang-cl.exe)
+- Clang 17 or newer (via clang-cl.exe)

-- MSVC latest version (?)
+Clang 16 will compile TMC, and things mostly work; however, there a number of subtle coroutine code generation issues, such as https://github.com/llvm/llvm-project/issues/63022, which were only fixed in Clang 17.

+MSVC on Windows currently compiles TMC, but crashes at runtime, likely due to [this code generation bug](https://developercommunity.visualstudio.com/t/Incorrect-code-generation-for-symmetric/1659260?scope=follow).

 ### Supported Hardware
-- x86_64 with support for POPCNT / LZCNT
+- x86_64 with support for POPCNT / TZCNT
 - AArch64

 TooManyCooks has been tested on the following physical devices: